Are you wondering what to expect in your Paris hotel?

 Find 2nd Arrondissement hotels

-3rd - Picasso Museum, Musée des Arts et Métiers, Jewish Art and History Museum, Musée Carnavalet
+3rd - The Upper Marais neighborhood, home to numerous smaller museums including the Picasso Museum, Fondation Henri Cartier-Bresson (a "must" for photography fans), Musée des Arts et Métiers, Jewish Art and History Museum, Musée Carnavalet, and probably more.

 Find 3rd Arrondissement hotels